pradyun/Py2C/CONTRIBUTING.md

 # Contributing
 ## Issues
-Found a critcal bug or some typo, feel free to create a PR or an issue for it.
+Found a critical bug or some typo, feel free to create a PR or an issue for it.

 Just 3 things: